Humacao, Puerto Rico: Transportation

 Humacao's airport is no longer used for daily flights to Vieques and Culebra as it was in the past.
-It is now used for private flights.
+It is used for private flights.

 Humacao is served by two freeways and one tolled expressway, therefore is one of a few cities in Puerto Rico with good access.
 Puerto Rico Highway 30, Autopista Cruz Ortiz Stella, serves as the main highway coming from the west (Caguas, Las Piedras), while Puerto Rico Highway 53 serves from the north (Fajardo, Naguabo) and south (Yabucoa).
 Puerto Rico Highway 60, the Carretera Dionisio Casillas, is a short freeway located entirely in Humacao, and has exits serving downtown Humacao and Anton Ruiz.

 Puerto Rico Highway 3, the main highway bordering the east coastline of Puerto Rico from San Juan, passes through Humacao and has its only alt route in the town, known locally as the Bulevar del Rio (River Boulevard) where it has access to the main judiciary center of the city, as well as a future theatre that is being built, the Centro de Bellas Artes de Humacao (Humacao Fine Arts Center).
 The alt route allows people to pass by the downtown area, as PR-3 enters into the downtown and business center of the town.

 Puerto Rico Highway 908 is another important highway, which begins at PR-3 and intersects PR-30 and has access to the University of Puerto Rico at Humacao, as well as some main schools in the municipality.